 Author Bio: Dr. Sanusi Umar MD is the author of this article.

-Hair Transplant Deaths: Can You Die From a Hair Restoration Surgery?: Even though it’s a cosmetic procedure, there are many hair transplant risks if you choose an unqualified doctor—including hair transplant deaths.
+Hair Transplant Deaths: Can You Die From a Hair Restoration Surgery?: Even though it’s a cosmetic procedure, A hair transplant is still a medical procedure that carries real risks.
+In the scheme of medical procedures, a hair transplant that is performed to standard carries minimal risks relatively.
+However, these risks can escalate if you choose an unqualified doctor or clinic—including hair transplant deaths.
 In an attempt to save a quick buck, many hair loss sufferers trek to developing countries for cheaper hair transplant surgeries.
 In these countries, often many clinics practice illegally.
 Furthermore, many of the clinics “bait-and-switch” their customers.
 Typical accounts hold that after they impress the patient with the doctor’s credentials, unlicensed doctor’s assistant are then brought in to perform the surgery instead.
 This allowance puts the patient at an enormous risk of complications.

 How to Prevent Hair Transplant Complications: Hair Transplant Deaths